rjaguero00/beerRewards/README.md

 ### Sweat, then regret.
 Users can determine how many calories they burned from a short list of common activities.
 Then, the user can choose a beer type and learn how many beers they can drink to nullify their workout.
-Additionally, they can search for events that matcht the activity of their choice to repeat the process and begin the cycle of meaningless exercise and self-reward.
+Additionally, they can search for events that match the activity of their choice to repeat the process and begin the cycle of meaningless exercise and self-reward.

 ### Languages Used
 * HTML